-The Diploma/ADN to MSN: Nurse Administrator and the BSN to MSN: Nurse Administrator are offered in two formats:
+The Diploma/ADN to MSN: Nurse Administrator BSN to MSN: Nurse Administrator, and the SN/MBA in Healthcare Administration dual degree are offered in two formats:

 - (1) An on-site accelerated format in selected cities. - (2) An online accelerated format.